SFBdragon/talc/talc/README.md

 ## Features
-- `"counters"`: `Talc` will track arena and allocation metrics.
+- `"counters"`: `Talc` will track heap and allocation metrics.
 Use the `counters` associated function to access them.
 - `"nightly"`: Enable nightly-only APIs.
-Currently allows `Talck` and `TalcCell` to implement `core::alloc::Allocator`.
+Currently allows `TalcLock` and `TalcCell` to implement `core::alloc::Allocator`.
 - `"cache-aligned-allocation"`: `Talc` will align all of its chunks according to `crossbeam_utils::CachePadded`.
     - This is intended to mitigate [false sharing](https://en.wikipedia.org/wiki/False_sharing) between different allocations that will be used from different threads.